ixiaopan/blog/content/post/knn.md

 ### Cons

 - More suitable for a small number of samples because distance is computed throughout nearly every data in the training set.
 Thus computation might be a matter if the dataset is large.
 - Sensitive to outliers.
-If one category has some outliers, a new sample might be classified into this catogory since they are more close even if this sample should belong to another category.
+If one category has some outliers, a new sample might be classified into this category since they might be more close to the new sample even if the new sample should belong to another category.
 - Tends to be biased if samples are unbalanced.
 One category would dominate the majority voting of the new sample because it has a great number of samples.